-You might be waking up sad and crying due to depression.
-Depression is often misunderstood.
-It isn’t something you can shake off by thinking positive thoughts.
-It’s caused by a mixture of hormones, environmental stimuli, diet, and brain structure.
-It’s a condition that you may need help to overcome successfully.
+You may wake up sad and crying due to depression.
+Depression (major depressive disorder) is often misunderstood because it isn’t something you can shake off by thinking positive thoughts.

 What is Depression?

-Depression affects people in unique ways.
-You may not be experiencing all of the feelings above.
-But that doesn’t mean you don’t have depression.
-The reason why you might have depression is due to diurnal mood variation, or morning depression.
+Depression affects us in unique ways.
+You may not be experiencing all the feelings above, but that doesn’t mean you don’t have depression.

-Diurnal mood variation is one of the core symptoms of depression.
-It refers to your mood changing over the course of a day, on a regular basis.
-This might mean that you feel particularly depressed each morning.
-By contrast, other people might experience their worst depressive moods in the afternoon or evening.
-Over the course of the night is also common.
+Diurnal mood variation is among the core symptoms of depression.
+It refers to your mood regularly changing over a day, meaning you feel particularly low each morning.

 What Are the Causes of Depression?